Functions

 urlEncode

-Encodes url into ASCII character set.
+Encodes a URL into the ASCII character set.

 - Syntax